-EASEMENTS, RIGHTS OF WAY OR OTHER ENCUMBRANCES: Although there are probably utility easements the boundary survey is not clear as to their exact locations.
+EASEMENTS, RIGHTS OF WAY OR OTHER ENCUMBRANCES: Although there are probably utility easements without a boundary survey, it could not be certain.
 Such easements have no apparent adverse effect on the property.
-The survey stated "Easements and right-of-way per record plat have been shown...No further search for matters of record has been made..."
-If you require greater accuracy to determine whether any further easements exist that may affect value I recommend that you hire qualified experts to do it.
+I have not searched for matters of record as this does not reflect my area of expertise.
+If you require greater accuracy I recommend that you hire qualified experts to do it.

 SOIL AND SUBSOIL CONDITIONS: No study of the condition of the soil or subsoil was provided to me.
 The fact that this site and adjacent and nearby sites have been developed to the north, south, east and west of the subject site is evidence that the subject is suitable for development.
 If there are soil problems this could impact value.
 If you require greater accuracy consult an appropriate expert.
+The current facility on the site is a 2 story building.